Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Results

-\citet{Hou:2014} proposed a polynomial-logarithmic model ($ln (r) = a +b*\theta+c*\theta^2+d*\theta^3 $), using three different tracers (HII regions, Galactic Molecular Clouds and methanol masers).
-In the middle-left and middle panels of Fig.~\ref{fig:arm_models}, two different models are shown, whether only HII regions or all three tracers are used, respectively.
-In this case, 6 different arms have been identified: Norma, Scutum-Centaurus, Sagittarius-Carina, Perseus, Outer and Outer+1 Arms (OSC), plus the Local arm (not shown Fig.~\ref{fig:arm_models}) which starts near the Perseus Arm, extends independently along the azimuth direction and approaches the Carina Arm.
-The main difference with respect to \citet{Levine_2006} model is the azimuth-dependence of the pitch angles, which resulted in a smaller "aperture" of the arms.
-Indeed, in this case, our furthermost stars either fit the Outer arm or both the Outer and the OSC arms, although in the latter case, a slight change of the fitted parameters would be needed to have a better fit (as was done in \citet{trentin2024} for \citet{Reid2019} models).
+\citet{Hou:2014} proposed a polynomial-logarithmic model ($ln (r) = a +b*\theta+c*\theta^2+d*\theta^3 $), using three different tracers (HII regions, Galactic molecular clouds, and methanol masers).
+In the top middle and top right panels of Fig.~\ref{fig:arm_models}, two different models are shown, whether only HII regions or all three tracers are used, respectively.
+In this case, six different arms have been identified: Norma, Scutum-Centaurus, Sagittarius-Carina, Perseus, Outer and Outer+1 Arms (OSC), and the Local arm (not shown Fig.~\ref{fig:arm_models}) that starts near the Perseus Arm, extends independently along the azimuth direction, and approaches the Carina Arm.
+The main difference with respect to the \citet{Levine_2006} model is the azimuth-dependence of the pitch angles, which results in a smaller ‘aperture’ of the arms.
+Indeed, in this case, our furthermost stars either fit the Outer arm or both the Outer and the OSC arms, although in the latter case a slight change of the fitted parameters would be needed to have a better fit (as was done in \citet{trentin2024} for \citet{Reid2019} models).

-New models for the Perseus, Outer and OSC arms were proposed by \citet{sun2024}, who analysed CO emission lines in more than 32,000 molecular clouds.
-These models, similar to what was done in \citet{Reid2019}, allow the pitch angle to abruptly change at a certain angle, called "kink".
-Their model is shown in the middle-right panel of Fig.~\ref{fig:arm_models}.
+New models for the Perseus, Outer, and OSC arms were proposed by \citet{sun2024}, who analysed CO emission lines in more than 32,000 molecular clouds.
+These models, similar to what was done in \citet{Reid2019}, allow the pitch angle to abruptly change at a certain angle, called a ‘kink’.
+Their model is shown in the bottom left panel of Fig.~\ref{fig:arm_models}.
 In this case, only some of our furthest targets would trace the Outer arm \citep[as in][]{Reid2019}, but no spiral arm would fit those at $R_{GC}>15$ kpc.

-More recently, \citet{drimmel2025} used new distances for almost 3000 Cepheids based on mid-IR WISE photometry \citep{drimmel2024}, and identified four Spiral Arms (Scutum, Sagittarius-Carina, Local and Perseus) described with a logarithmic model and shown in the right panel of Fig.~\ref{fig:arm_models}.
+More recently, \citet{drimmel2025} used new distances for almost 3000 Cepheids based on mid-IR WISE photometry \citep{skowron2025}, and identified four spiral arms (Scutum, Sagittarius-Carina, Local, and Perseus) described with a logarithmic model and shown in the bottom middle panel of Fig.~\ref{fig:arm_models}.
 Their models are in great agreement with those from \citet{Levine_2006}, and also in this case, our most distant stars better fit the Perseus arm.